AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/quickstart.md

 # Quickstart

-This wiki is for users who wish to get started using the "OTIOView" application to inspect the contents of editorial files.
+This is for users who wish to get started using the "OTIOView" application to inspect the contents of editorial timelines.

 ## Install Prerequisites